 Additional Calculation Examples for Personal Allowance

-Example 1: Daryl lives in a State Operated Family Care home and is enrolled in the Medicaid Buy-In for Working People with Disabilities (MBI-WPD) program, which allows a higher income level.
+Daryl lives in a State Operated Family Care home and is enrolled in the Medicaid Buy-In for Working People with Disabilities (MBI-WPD) program, which allows a higher income level.
 His wages from the local department store average about $2,049 per month.
-The statutory personal allowance for family care in 2022 is $161.
+The statutory personal allowance for family care in 2023 is $175.
 Since Daryl has no unearned income, the general income disregard is applied to his wages.
 Because he works, he also gets the earned income exclusion applied to his earnings.
 The calculations for Daryl’s personal allowance are as follows:

 Add general income disregard (applied to wages) $20.00